pauljos/ssoulss/website/privacy.md

 - This page provides general information and does not constitute legal advice.
 For a tailored, jurisdiction-specific policy, consult qualified legal counsel.

-For privacy requests or questions contact: privacy@ssoulss.com
+For privacy requests or questions: use the <a href="/delete-request/">Privacy & Data Requests</a> form.